Sterilization (economics): A sterilized intervention to prevent currency appreciation

 A central bank can intervene on the foreign exchange markets to prevent currency appreciation by selling its own currency for foreign currency-denominated assets, thereby building up its foreign reserves as a happy side effect.
 However, because the central bank is creating or at least releasing more of its currency into circulation, this will expand the money supply – money spent buying foreign assets initially goes to other countries, but then soon finds its way back into the domestic economy as payment for exports.
 The expansion of the money supply can cause inflation, which can erode a nation's export competitiveness just as much as currency appreciation would.

 The classic way to sterilize the inflationary effect of the extra money flowing into the domestic base is for the central bank to use open market operations where it sells bonds domestically, thereby soaking up new cash that would otherwise circulate around the home economy.
 A variety of other measures are sometimes used.

 A central bank normally makes a small loss from its overall sterilization operations, as the interest it earns from buying foreign assets to prevent appreciation is usually less than what it has to pay out on the bonds it issues domestically to check inflation.

 Over the first few years of the 21st century, China was able to make a good yearly profit on its sterilization operations, estimated at close to $60 billion a year.
-By about 2008, however, the country began to make a loss, estimated at about $40 billion by 2010.
-Other countries also found sterilization more costly after 2008, relating to expansionary monetary policies adopted by advanced economies hit by the financial crisis, most especially the United States. which meant relatively low interest rates were available for their foreign assets.
+By about 2008, however, the country began to make a loss, estimated at $40 billion by 2010.
+Other countries also found sterilization more costly after 2008, relating to expansionary monetary policies adopted by advanced economies affected by the 2008 financial crisis, most especially the United States. which meant relatively low interest rates were available for their foreign assets.

 The increased losses from classic open market operations since 2008 have seen China increasingly use an alternative method for preventing monetary expansion—the raising of the reserve requirement for its larger banks.

 In contrast to interventions against currency depreciation, there is no inherent limit on interventions aimed at preventing appreciation.
 If a central bank runs out of domestic currency to buy foreign reserves, it can always print more.
 There can be political pressure from other nations if they feel a country is giving its exporters too much of an advantage, at the extreme this can escalate to currency war.
 There can also be political pressure domestically if commentators feel too big a loss is being made by the sterilisation operations.